CCQC/optavc/quickstart.md

 # optavc+mpi quickstart

 optavc+mpi is an extension of optavc that modifies how optavc interacts with the queue.
-Rather than queuing each singlepoint, the whole optavc process is placed in the queue, for a requested $N$ nodes.
-Once these are allocated, optavc+mpi launches with $n$ MPI processes.
+Rather than queuing each singlepoint, the whole optavc process is placed in the queue, for a requested N nodes.
+Once these are allocated, optavc+mpi launches with n MPI processes.
 One of these runs the optimizer, and the rest compute singlepoint energies.

 ## Installing optavc+mpi
 The easiest way to get this working is to have your own copy of optavc, and a conda